adnxy/react-native-keyboard-experience/README.md

-# react-native-keyboard-experience
+# keyboard-experience

-Seamless and animated keyboard avoiding view for iOS and Android.
+[REACT NATIVE] Seamless and animated keyboard avoiding view for iOS and Android.

 ## DEMO